Functions related to classes¶

 Returns a dictionary of all of

-’s attributes.
-This includes attributes stored in the object’s__dict__
+obj’s attributes.
+This includes attributes stored in the object’s__dict__as well as in__slots__.

 - introspection.get_abstract_method_names(cls)¶